axelarnetwork/axelar-core/docs/cli/axelard_tx_ethereum_add-chain.md

 ## axelard tx ethereum add-chain

-Add a evm chain
+Add a new evm chain

 ### Synopsis

-Add a evm chain.
+Add a new evm chain.
 If the chain is already present, it will be updated.

 ```
-axelard tx ethereum add-chain [name] [native asset] [supports foreign assets] [flags]
+axelard tx ethereum add-chain [name] [native asset] [flags]
 ```

 ### Options